 The trim angle of the outboard motor helps determine the position of the bow of the boat in the water.
 Correct trim angle will help improve performance and fuel economy while reducing strain on the engine.
 Correct trim angle depends upon the combination of boat, engine, and propeller.
-Correct trim is also affected by variables such as the load in the boat, sea conditions, and running speed.
+Correct trim is also affected by variables such as the load in the boat, sea conditions, and running speed. $\ensuremath{\scriptscriptstyle\mathsf{EWM00740}}$ clamp bracket.

 Excessive trim for the operating conditions (either trim up or trim down) can cause boat instability and can make steering the boat more difficult.
 This increases the possibility of an accident.
-If the boat begins to feel unstable or is hard to steer, slow down and/or readjust the trim angle. clamp bracket.
+If the boat begins to feel unstable or is hard to steer, slow down and/or readjust the trim angle.

 - Use caution when trying a trim position for the first time.
 Increase speed gradually and watch for any signs of instability or control problems.
-Improper trim angle can cause loss of control. - Use the power tilt switch located on the bottom engine cowling (if equipped) only when the boat is at a complete stop with the engine off.
+Improper trim angle can cause loss of control. - If equipped with a power trim and tilt switch located on the bottom cowling, use the switch only when the boat is at a complete stop with the engine off.
+Do not adjust the trim angle with this switch while the boat is moving.